 I recommend going through the benefits of using Lightroom CC.
 You can see how it could (or could not) help you grow your business and improve as a photographer.

 If you subscribe to the cheapest plan or buy Lightroom CC, you’ll have to pay almost $120 every year.
 Lightroom 6, but, won’t have any annual fees.

 3. You’ll Have It for Life

 You’ll only have access to Lightroom Classic CC while you pay for it.
 This might not be the most convenient option if your income is unstable or if you don’t edit your photos all the time.

 You might feel obliged to make the most of your money and take photos even if you don’t want to.

-Lightroom 6, on the other hand, will always be there, no matter how broke or busy you are.
-It will never expire or ask you to pay for additional features.
+Lightroom 6 or LR6 will always be there, no matter how broke or busy you are.
+You have perpetual license.
+It will never expire or ask you to pay for extra features.

 The Develop module won’t suddenly disappear because you can’t pay a subscription fee.